alnaeini/RoboGym/README.md

 | Windows | [download v1.0.0](https://drive.google.com/drive/u/0/folders/18KtalJT_bPaTXmUyBAqIl4w8wTzYf8hm)  |

-You can now unzip the content of the archive to the `env` folder and you're ready to go!
-Make sure the executable `RoboGym.*` is in `env/`.
+You can now unzip the content of the archive to the `~/RoboGym/Env` folder and you're ready to go!
+Make sure the executable `RoboGym.*` is in ``~/RoboGym/Env`.
 On linux you may have to make the file executable by running `chmod +x env/RoboGym.x86_64`.

 Then you can simply start training on your local machine running following command: